 The Prosci Change Triangle (PCT) Model is a simple but powerful framework that shows the four critical aspects of any successful change effort and how they interrelate.
 Expanding the model shows how leadership decisions and actions influence project success.

-The Prosci Change Triangle (PCT) Model presents four critical aspects crucial to a project or initiative meeting its objectives and ROI targets: success, leadership/sponsorship, project management and change management.
+The PCT Model is a simple but powerful framework that shows the four critical aspects of any successful change effort: success, leadership/sponsorship, project management and change management.
 The expanded model builds on the Prosci Change Triangle (PCT) Model by illustrating the interaction between leadership and the other two elements of successful projects.

 Success is the reason for your change, and it sits at the center of the model to signify that all of the other aspects support it.
 The sides of the triangle depict the unique relationships between leadership/sponsorship and project management, between leadership/sponsorship and change management, and between project management and change management.